Future of the Royal Australian Navy: Anzac-class helicopter frigate

-The Anzac class is the main surface combatant of the Royal Australian Navy.
+The is the main surface combatant of the Royal Australian Navy.
 The first unit was commissioned in 1996 and the last entered service in 2006.
 Starting in November 2003, all eight frigates underwent extensive upgrades under Project SEA 1448 Phase 2, the Anzac Ship Anti-Ship Missile Defence upgrade.
 Completed in two phases, the following systems were upgraded and installed: